Cypress College Emergency Preparation

 Instructions and Resources

-1. In the first alert you will be notified that this is a test and that there is an active shooter on campus and that you should shelter in place using the Run – Hide – Fight method.
+- First Alert: Notification that this is a test, that there is an active shooter on campus, and instructions to shelter in place using the Run – Hide – Fight method.

-3. The final alert will notify you that is safe to resume normal activities.
+- Final Alert: Notification that it is safe to resume normal activities.

 RUN

-• Leave your belongings behind and get away.
+- Leave your belongings behind and prioritize your safety.

 HIDE